Frequently Asked Questions

 Our clips have pull-out loads (strength) ranging from 5kg – 32kg.
 The clip’s pull-out load is noted on its Product Sheet.
 Each clip has been third-party tested by SGS, to demonstrate its pull out and shear loading.
 SGS Reports can be downloaded here.

-Fastmount adhesive-fix clips are designed with a SuperGroove® backing, which mechanically engages into the Fastmount SuperGroove Adhesive or any 2 part epoxy.
+Fastmount adhesive-fix clips are designed with a SuperGroove® backing, which mechanically engages into a suitable 2 part epoxy adhesive.
 Tests should be done with the adhesive chosen and the panel / substrate type to ensure they are compatible.

 Yes – panels must be balanced.
 If a panel is not painted, sealed or veneered equally on both faces, the panel is considered unbalanced and is likely to distort, cup or twist, exerting tremendous pressure on the mounting system.
 This can lead to the centre of large panels ‘popping’ off as the clips struggle to withstand this cupping or warping pressure.
 Sealing or veneering both sides so that the panel is structurally stable is good practice.
 Fastmount can provide advice but is not responsible for the unclipping of clips due to distorted panels.